 Diabetes is a disease that affects the way your body processes glucose (sugar) in your blood.
 According to the Centers for Disease Control and Prevention (CDC), Over 30.3 million people in the United States have diabetes.
 Most suffer from Type 2 diabetes.

-We all know that high blood sugar can damage your heart and blood vessels, your kidneys, and your eyes.
-But did you knoq diabetes can also damages your nerves, especially the nerves in your feet?
+We all know that high blood sugar can damage your heart and blood vessels, your kidneys and your eyes.
+But did you know diabetes can also damages your nerves, especially the nerves in your feet?
 Peripheral neuropathy, or nerve damage, can be especially serious in your feet.
 Your feet might feel numb, or they might feel like they're burning or tingling.
 For more information, check out our neuropathy page.

 Our board-certified podiatrists will examine your feet and determine the best plan for your footcare.
-Foot pain isn't normal, so if you ever experience any pain in your feet, toes, or ankles, give the doctors at Raleigh Foot & Ankle Center a call at (919) 850-9111.
+Foot pain isn't normal, so if you ever experience any pain in your feet, toes or ankles, give the doctors at Raleigh Foot & Ankle Center a call at (919) 850-9111.
 We'll work with you to get you back on your feet as soon as possible.

 Exercise on a regular basis and eat a healthy diet.
 Being overweight or obese not only increases the risk for heart disease and high blood pressure, but also increases the risk of diabetes.
 Even a 30 minute walk 3 or 4 times a week can help.
 And of course you want to avoid eating sugary snacks and sodas.
-Instead try healthy snacks like fruit and vegetables.
+As an alternative, try healthy snacks like fruit and vegetables.

 To schedule an appointment with one of our podiatrists, please call our office at (919) 850-9111.
 We serve patients from Raleigh, Cary and Wake Forest, NC as well as Wake County, Johnston County and surrounding areas in and around the Raleigh-Durham Area and the rest of North Carolina.
 Hablamos Español.